-As a result, in July 2018, the SAT's local office in Uruapan issued to CDM a final tax assessment (the "2013 Assessment") totaling approximately \$2.6 billion Mexican pesos (approx. \$135.1 million USD at October 31, 2019) related to Income Tax, Flat Rate Business Tax, and Value Added Tax, corresponding to the fiscal 2013 tax audit.
-Additionally, the tax authorities have determined that we owe an employee's profit-sharing liability, totaling approximately \$118 million Mexican pesos (approx. \$6.1 million USD at October 31, 2019).
+As a result, in July 2018, the SAT's local office in Uruapan issued to CDM a final tax assessment (the "2013 Assessment") totaling approximately \$2.6 billion Mexican pesos (approx. \$122.4 million USD at October 31, 2020) related to Income Tax, Flat Rate Business Tax, and Value Added Tax, related to this fiscal 2013 tax audit.
+Additionally, the tax authorities have determined that we owe an employee's profit-sharing liability, totaling approximately \$118 million Mexican pesos (approx. \$5.6 million USD at October 31, 2020).

 We have consulted with both an internationally recognized tax advisor, as well as a global law firm with offices throughout Mexico, and we continue to believe that this tax assessment is without merit.
 In August 2018, we filed an administrative appeal on the 2013 Assessment.
 CDM has appealed our case to the SAT's central legal department in Mexico City.
-Furthermore, and as noted in the preceding paragraphs, in August 2018, we received a favorable ruling from the SAT's central legal department in Mexico City on another tax matter (see Note 15 regarding IVA refunds) indicating that they believe that our legal interpretation is accurate on a matter that is also central to the 2013 Assessment.
+Furthermore, and as noted in the preceding paragraphs, in August 2018, we received a favorable ruling from the SAT's central legal department in Mexico City on another tax matter (see footnote 15 regarding IVA refunds) indicating that they believe that our legal interpretation is accurate on a matter that is central to the 2013 Assessment.
 We believe this recent ruling significantly undermines the 2013 Assessment we received in July 2018.
-We believe we have the legal arguments and documentation to sustain the positions challenged by the SAT.